spintheweb/foundation/CODE_OF_CONDUCT.md

 - Use open licenses for content and code

 ## Reporting
-If you experience or witness unacceptable behavior, please report it via our [Open Collective contact form](https://opencollective.com/spintheweb/contact) or email the maintainers.
+If you experience or witness unacceptable behavior, please email the maintainers at info@spintheweb.org.

 ## Enforcement
 Violations may result in warnings, removal from the community, or other actions as appropriate.